consulo/consulo-help.github.io/docs/plugins/consulo.unity3d/setup.md

  - For example: `Consulo\consulo64.exe` or `Consulo.app` for macOS
 - Once complete, the drop-down box should say “Consulo“
 - Select the <kbd>Editor Attaching</kbd> checkbox
-- Close the preferences window
+- Close the settings window

 - **Require** installed Consulo plugin for UnityEditor.
 Read README from https://github.com/consulo/UnityEditorConsuloPlugin